 Gerald Keefe Head of Global Banking for the Americas, HSBC

-Gerry Keefe is head of Global Banking in the Americas region and global head of Structured Finance within HSBC.
+Gerry Keefe is co-head of Global Banking Coverage, head of Global Banking for the Americas region and global head of Structured Finance within HSBC.
 In this role, he oversees the bank’s corporate and investment banking and capital markets activities across corporate and financial institution clients, private equity, asset managers, multinationals, private investors and public sector clients.
 As regional head, he is also responsible for leading HSBC’s efforts to support clients’ efforts to achieve their sustainability goals through unique transition solutions and advice.
 He chairs the Capital Approval Committee for the Americas region and has primary responsibility for balance sheet deployment in support of HSBC clients.
 Gerry sits on the HSBC USA ExCo and the Global Banking ExCo.
 He is the Chair to the Banking Americas Executive Committee, Banking Americas Conduct & Culture Committee and the Banking NAM and LAM Risk Oversight Committees.
 He also sits on the LAM Governance, HNAH Governance and Global Governance Committees.

 Gerry is the executive sponsor for Women in Banking (WIB), a series of regional networks to support female progression and retention as well as accelerate the execution of DE&I ambitions in Global Banking.
 He is also the executive sponsor for the Resource for Employees of African and Caribbean Heritage (REACH), an employee resource group striving to create a more inclusive environment for all HSBC employees.